“The Weissenborn lap steel guitar creates a very special atmosphere and Neil plays it extremely well.. very, very nice indeed”

 Blues Matters (UK)

-Neil Warden is based in Edinburgh, Scotland and has been performing and recording for over 40 years.
+Neil Warden born in Dunfermline, Scotland has been performing and recording for over 45 years.

-He has performed with: Tam White, Boz Burrell, Camille O'Sullivan, Peter Straker, Maggie Bell, Jim Diamond, Brian Kellock, Stuart Mitchell (Classic FM composer), Dave Heath, Aqua Bassino, John Burgess, The Lorna Reid Quintet and many more.
+He has worked with: Tam White, Boz Burrell, Camille O'Sullivan, Peter Straker, Maggie Bell, Jim Diamond, Brian Kellock, Stuart Mitchell (Classic FM composer), Dave Heath, Aqua Bassino, John Burgess, The Lorna Reid Quintet, David Pringle & Fraser Speirs and many more.

 Recently featured on BBC Radio Scotland, he is currently writing original compositions for film /TV and collaborating on recording projects with cross-genre musicians.

 this is a joy."

 Jimmy Carlyle (BBC Radio Scotland)

 New Blues/Americana from Neil Warden.
 4 track EP

 The blues doesn’t run any deeper than when life itself hangs in the balance as Andy Gunn and Walter Trout have proved recently.
 Weissenborn lap steel guitarist Neil Warden recorded this EP, Canalslide Blues, when recovering from cancer, a process which thankfully helped the healing process.
 This recording, although only 20 minutes long, is a profound and inspirational musical journey communicated not in words but solely through Neil’s exceptional guitar playing.

 On "The Road Home," Neil’s sumptuous slide creates a poignant, melancholic mood as he sets out on the hard road ahead, the grief and heartache echoing from the strings.
 "Canalslide Blues" has a jaunty feel suggesting optimism alongside moments of anguish, the atmosphere created by skillful slide and finger picking techniques.